APY VS APR? Which is Better?

 APR vs APY - What’s the difference?

-More about Investments with APR and APY
+Investing with APR and APY

-Selling your investment at a higher price on the market is one approach to earning from cryptocurrencies.
-Other cryptocurrency income streams include staking.
-Staking resembles putting money in a high-yield savings bank account in certain ways.
+Staking resembles putting money in a fixed deposit.
 Just like in a traditional financial bank, your deposits are lent out by banks, and you are paid interest on the outstanding sum.

 APR on Crypto Staking?